How is the county budget prepared?

 Where can I find information about public meetings?

-Information about Freeholder public meetings and work sessions can be found in the Freeholder section of our website.
-In addition to the Board of Chosen Freeholder meetings, various commissions, boards and authorities hold public meetings.
+Information about commissioner public meetings and work sessions can be found in the commissioners section of our website.
+In addition to the Board of County Commissioners meetings, various commissions, boards and authorities hold public meetings.
 Information about those meetings can be found on the specific commission, board or authority website.
-MorrisCountyNJ.gov includes a list of all other county websites.

 Public meetings can be found on the Morris County government meeting calendar.